Adénomyose utérine et traitements naturels ⎜ DIJO Paris

 • The exact causes of adenomyosis remain largely mysterious, but several theories have been put forward.

-• Different tests can be prescribed by health professionals to confirm the diagnosis of adenomyosis (pelvic ultrasound, pelvic MRI, etc.).
+• Various tests may be prescribed by healthcare professionals to confirm the diagnosis of adenomyosis (pelvic ultrasound, pelvic MRI, etc.).

-• Adenomyosis is commonly seen in women facing fertility problems.
+• Adenomyosis is commonly seen in women experiencing fertility problems.

 • Diet and stress management are two examples of interesting areas to work on to naturally relieve the symptoms associated with adenomyosis.